nirvguy/annpy/README.md

 annpy
 =====

-Package for experiment with multiple types of neural network in Python
+Package for experiment with different types of neural network in Python

+* Hopfiled Networks
+* Restricted Boltzmann Machines
+* Multi-layer Perceptrons